 If you’re like most people – meaning you have little if any experience dealing directly with insurance companies – you might become frustrated and decide to just forget the whole business of seeking compensation, even if you’ve been seriously injured.

 Insurance companies count on a certain percentage of people walking away from legitimate claims out of exasperation.
 Don’t be one of those people.

-If you are having trouble with an insurance company that is refusing to honor an injury claim, a Pasadena personal injury attorney can help.
+If you are having trouble with an insurance company that is refusing to honor an injury claim, a Pasadena wrongful death attorney can help.
 Below is a brief discussion of the most common ploys used by insurance companies to avoid paying injury victims who have legitimate injury claims.

 HOW DO INSURANCE COMPANIES TRY TO AVOID PAYING CLAIMS?

 1. By denying fault or liability: The immediate response of some insurance companies to any injury claim is a denial that any of their policyholders could be at fault.
 If you are injured, and the insurance company tells you that no coverage is available, have the insurance adjuster explain why – in writing.
 A letter of explanation should refer to the exact provisions that limit the policy’s coverage.

 When an adjuster informs you that there is no coverage for your claim “according to the company’s attorneys,” don’t think you are defeated.
 You might even be sent a letter from a lawyer working for the insurance company.
 Don’t let yourself be bullied.

 One lawyer’s opinion is only one lawyer’s opinion.
 If the insurance company refuses to offer an acceptable settlement and your claim goes to court, the court alone will decide.

 Alternatively, an insurance company might tell you to try collecting against a different policy – and from a different company – if several parties were involved in the accident.